 A community sharing experiences and knowledge to make life with scar issues easier...read the latest news & ask our experts for guidance...

-From 1 - 30 September 2017 talkhealth will team up with Mölnlycke Health Care Ltd, manufacturers of Epaderm Cream and Epaderm Ointment and British Skin Foundation to present an Online Clinic on Skin Conditions.
-Visit the promo page here to find out more.See details
+talkhealth teamed up with Mölnlycke Health Care Ltd, manufacturers of Epaderm Cream and Epaderm Ointment, Action Against Allergy, British Skin Foundation, Changing Faces and The Vitiligo Society to present an Online Clinic on Skin Conditions.
+View experts responses to Q's here.See details

 Problem Scarringsponsored by Jobskin Ltd.

 Most of us have at least one scar on our body.
 When our skin needs to heal a wound caused by a burn, graze or surgical scar, it produces a protein called collagen.
 Collagen helps to protect and strengthen the scar as it heals.
 Over a period of around 3 months collagen continues to build where the tissue is damaged.
 This helps to increase blood flow to the scar causing it to become darker in colour and raised.
 Over time the collagen will start to break down which decreases the blood supply.
 At this point the scar will become flatter and paler.
 Learn more.